tristanls/ex/ex1.md

 Provides a `not` operator for Boolean type.

+## Open Questions

+Is `Not Introduction 3` rule valid to include?
+I am uncertain of the full consequences of introducing it.

+Is the soundness demonstration of `Not Introduction 3` rule valid?
+In particular, can `Not Elimination 1 (or 2)` be applied to `not(not(e))` syntax?

 ## Syntax Chart

 | Sort   | Abstract Syntax | Concrete Syntax | Meaning